southworkscom/BotBuilder-Samples/CSharp/demo-ContosoFlowers/README.md

 #### Creating Reusable Components
 As seen in the two examples above, you can reuse your dialogs in different segments of the bot's flow, or even different bots, and extract them into a library.
 An example of this is the [ContosoFlowers.BotAssets project](ContosoFlowers.BotAssets) which includes several reusable dialogs and extension methods.

-Additionally, the [Bing Location Control](https://github.com/Microsoft/BotBuilder-Location) is being used to resolve and validate the shipping and billing addresses, backed by Bing Maps REST services.

 - Contoso Flowers' Dialogs
     - [PagedCarouselDialog](ContosoFlowers.BotAssets/Dialogs/PagedCarouselDialog.cs)
     - [PromptStringRegex](ContosoFlowers.BotAssets/Dialogs/PromptStringRegex.cs)